jagrvargen/holbertonschool-higher_level_programming/0x06-python-classes/README.md

 2. 2-square.py - Defines a Square by a private instance attribute size, optional size which must be an integer of raise a TypeError, or if less than 0 raises a ValueError.

 3. 3-square.py - Adds a method which returns the current square's area.

+4. 4-square.py - Adds a public instance method which returns the current square's area.

+5. 5-square.py - Adds a public instance method my_print() which prints into stdout the square drawn with #s.